Consumer Reports’ Top 10 Least Satisfying Cars Have Some Real Stinkers

 - Price Range: $25,290 – $34,990

-Only 51% of owners said they would buy another Nissan Altima.
-Unlike the Forte, the Altima scored really well on CR’s tests.
-Considering its consistent reliability and good fuel economy, buyers simply seem not to enjoy it.
+Many owners said they wouldn’t buy another Nissan Altima.
+Considering its consistent reliability and good fuel economy, buyers simply seem not to enjoy it, despite it doing well on the 2022 APEAL study done by J.D.
+Power.

 8) 2023 Nissan Kicks